 Jenny Sinclair is an experienced ecologist with extensive research, lecturing and project management experience.
 She has carried out research in terrestrial, aquatic and marine environments on a diverse range of projects covering conservation, ecology, genetics, population demography, behaviour and evolution.
 She specialises in research and management of ecology projects in remote locations such as Antarctica, Eastern Mexican ranges, central Australian rangelands, remote Western Australia coastlines and subantarctic territories.

-Jenny has worked with Indigenous communities to improve environmental management in Eastern Mexican Ranges and Central Australian Rangelands.
+Jenny has worked with indigenous communities to improve environmental management in Eastern Mexican Ranges and Central Australian Rangelands.
 She has a background in ecology, evolution, environmental management and philosophy and holds an Honors Degree from University of Texas at Austin and a PhD from Macquarie University.
 Jenny is the Coordinator of the Master of Conservation Biology program at UNSW and the Research Manager at GCS.

 David Viner has a Bachelor of Arts Degree majoring in Political Science and Environmental Policy from the University of Queensland, as well as a Graduate Bachelor of Education from the University of Canberra.
 He has experience working in industrial rope access, coordinating teams and managing the logistics in difficult work environments.
 He has trained teams and individuals in safe working practises and rescue methods.
 David works as a field researcher for GCS.

 Dave Moore is currently completing a Juris Doctor at the University of New South Wales Law School.
 His background covers over 10 years experience working for major investment banks both domestically and abroad.
-His main areas of focus were listed and non-listed structured transactions covering equities, commodities and global thematics to both Institutional and professional Investors.
+His main areas of focus were listed and non-listed structured transactions covering equities, commodities and global thematics to both institutional and professional investors.

 Having worked extensively in the corporate sector, Dave has a critical understanding of the complex regulatory and commercial environment in which projects must navigate to achieve success.
-He also holds a degree from the University of New South Wales; his majors include Political Science and Media and Communications.
+He also holds a degree from UNSW; his majors include Political Science and Media and Communications.
 Dave has been a member of the GCS Legal and Compliance team since late 2012.

 Russell Logan, Corporate Culcha belongs to the Coodginburra clan of the Bundjalung Nation; he was born in Brisbane, Queensland and raised on the Tweed Coast of NSW, Australia.
 Russell is the Co – founder WICEEDO and Corporate Culcha.
 He has a diverse professional background.
-He has developed and delivered Indigenous training, employment, education and housing projects for the Australian Public Service in locations throughout Australia.
+He has developed and delivered indigenous training, employment, education and housing projects for the Australian Public Service in locations throughout Australia.

-Whilst working as Indigenous Employment Coordinator for NSW Department of Housing he was responsible for a record number of Indigenous recruits and instigated successful retention tactics through the development of an Indigenous Employment Strategy.
+Whilst working as Indigenous Employment Coordinator for NSW Department of Housing he was responsible for a record number of indigenous recruits and instigated successful retention tactics through the development of an Indigenous Employment Strategy.
 As a result, in 1997 Russell was awarded the NSW Premier’s award for Indigenous Employment Excellence.
 He was considered an authority in Indigenous Cultural Awareness Training within the Public Service and was a part time teacher at Kingscliff TAFE, delivering the Indigenous Conservation and Land Management course.

-Russell is a leader in the Tweed Aboriginal Community, working tirelessly to improve the lives of Indigenous people.
+Russell is a leader in the Tweed Aboriginal Community, working tirelessly to improve the lives of indigenous people.
 He is committed to achieving self determination through economic sustainability with cultural integrity.